pstaabp/pstaabp.github.io/sci-comp-notes/week07/week07.md

 ###Set a Shortcut on windows (thanks to Daniel Beaulac)

-1. Open Julia normally, and type CPU_CORE.
+1. Open Julia normally, and type CPU_CORES.
 This determines the number of cores that your processor has.
 Make a note of this number, and close Julia.
 2. Find the shortcut that you use to open Julia.
 Right-click on it, and select Properties.
 3. Click on the Shortcut tab.
 Find the box called Target.
 4. Click in that box, and at the end of the string, add -p n (with n being the number of cores that you found earlier).
 If the string is enclosed with quotation marks, add -p n after the quotation marks.